 A low vision examination is very different from a routine eye examination, performed by primary care optometrists and ophthalmologists.
 It lasts at least an hour and often longer.
-It is a Vision and Function examination that includes assessing the functional needs, capabilities and limitations of the patient visual system, and evaluating and prescribing low vision systems.
+It is a Vision and Function examination that includes assessing the functional needs, capabilities, and limitations of the patient's visual system, and evaluating and prescribing low vision systems.

-Low vision exam starts with the conversation where the patient explains how the reduced vision is affecting his or her life.
+A low vision exam starts with a conversation where the patient explains how the reduced vision is affecting his or her life.
 The Wish List of the things the patient wants to be able to do is created, so the doctor understands exactly what the goals are.

-The second part is a very extensive vision testing.
+The second part is very extensive vision testing.
 First, careful refraction is performed to find out if a new regular eyeglass prescription would help.
-Then, doctor and patient work with magnification, illumination, optical and non-optical low vision devices, including telescopes, microscopes, and prisms, with varying levels of magnification and strength as well as other magnification devices.
+Then, the doctor and patient work with magnification, illumination, and optical and non-optical low-vision devices, including telescopes, microscopes, and prisms, with varying levels of magnification and strength as well as other magnification devices.

 At this point, the doctor must determine the best form and level of magnification needed for a patient to perform the desired tasks.